Trees, Truffles, and Mycorrhizae: Beneficial Fungi

 A truffle is the mushroom of an ectomycorrhizal fungus.
-Like other mushrooms, truffles contain spores.
+Like other mushrooms, it contains spores.
 However, truffles are formed underground.
 Their spores are distributed when animals dig up the mushroom to eat it.
-True truffles belong to the genus Tuber, but there are truffle-like fungi in other genera.
+True truffles belong to the genus Tuber, but there are similar fungi in other genera.

-According to Guinness World Records, the largest truffle on record was an Alba white truffle weighing 2 lbs 8 oz.
-It was found in Croatia on November 2nd, 1999.
+According to Guinness World Records, the largest truffle on record is an Alba white truffle weighing about 3.27 pounds.
+It was found in Italy on November 4th, 2014.

 The two most famous truffles are the Alba white truffle (Tuber magnatum), named after the Italian city of Alba, and the Perigord black truffle (Tuber melanosporum), named after the Perigord region of France.

-There is a burgeoning truffle market for the local truffles in North America.
-In addition, some North American truffle farmers have imported truffle spores from other countries, as have farmers in other parts of the world.
+There is a burgeoning market for local truffles grown in North America.
+Some North American farmers have imported truffle spores from other countries, as have people in other parts of the world.
 A would-be truffle farmer needs patience, however.
-Seven to nine years are needed after inoculation of a host plant with spores before truffles are ready to harvest.
+Seven to nine years are required after inoculation of a host plant with spores before the mushrooms are ready to harvest.

-Truffles are served as shavings placed on food such as eggs, meat, chicken, fish, cheese and salads.
+Truffles are served as shavings placed on food such as eggs, meat, chicken, fish, cheese, and salads.
 They are also chopped or grated and added to butter, stuffing and sauces.
-Alba white truffles taste best when raw, while the flavor of Perigord black truffles intensifies with heating.
+Alba white truffles taste best when raw, while the flavour of Perigord black ones intensifies with heating.
 Truffle oil isn't a good substitute for the mushrooms because it's generally not made from truffles.

 A Truffle-Hunting Pig

-Pigs and dogs are used to find truffles.
-Female pigs are attracted to the aroma of truffles because the mushrooms contain a chemical which smells like the male pig's pheromone, or mating attractant.
+Pigs and dogs are both used to find truffles.
+Female pigs are attracted to the aroma of the mushrooms because they contain a chemical which smells like the male pig's pheromone, or mating attractant.

 Though animals can be very be helpful in finding truffles, some people hunt for the mushrooms by themselves.
-They do this by raking the soil in the area where truffles are likely to be found.
+They do this by raking the soil in the area where the fungi are likely to be found.

 © 2013 Linda Crampton